codingbelief/arm-architecture-reference-manual-for-armv8-a/en/chapter_d4/d42_7_the_algorithm_for_finding_the_translation_table_entries.md

 Table D4-7 on page D4-1651 shows how software can determine whether an implementation supports the 4KB granule size.

 ### Finding the translation table entry when using the 16KB translation granule

 Table D4-26 shows the translation table descriptor address, for each level of lookup, when using the 16KB translation granule.
 See the start of [The algorithm for finding the translation table entries on page D4-1674](#) for more information about terms used in the table.

 ![](table_d4_26.png)

+Table D4-7 on page D4-1651 shows how software can determine whether an implementation supports the 16KB granule size.

+### Finding the translation table descriptor when using the 64KB translation granule

+Table D4-27 shows the translation table descriptor address, for each level of lookup, when using the 64KB translation granule.
+See the start of The algorithm for finding the translation table entries on page D4-1674 for more information about terms used in the table.